10 Ideas for Improving Employee Experience

 One pillar of employee experience is ‘organizational honesty’.
 By that I mean willingness to believe your own data and act on it.

 If you are going to ask the questions, you must be ready to listen to the answers, learn from them, and make the improvements indicated.
 That’s the whole point.

 Unfortunately, I’ve seen first-hand examples of execs who, upon reading less-than-stellar ratings, immediately start criticizing the survey and finding ways to sidestep the results.

-With thanks to Roy Atkinson, CEO and Principal Advisor at Clifton Butterfield LLC
+Contributed by: Roy Atkinson, CEO and Principal Advisor at Clifton Butterfield LLC

 Listen!
 Act on What You Learn!

 The most important part of the employee experience is being asked what you think and THEN having somebody listen and act on it, as this fable helps to illustrate:

 Contributed by: James Lawther, Director of Squawk Point Consulting